 When 7/6 stresses, the search for ever-increasing levels of excitement and stimulation seems at first like a way out of the apparent trap of boredom and unease, but it brings only temporary relief.
 (Perhaps another kind of fun will help me avoid this increasing sense of hopeless ambivalence.
 Maybe I should start a new company, or have a great big party!)
 Unbalanced 7/6 tries to find the answer in increasingly grand plans for great, exciting events.

 But the ever-growing fear and boredom keep coming back, as excessive stimulation approaches dangerous levels.
 Without increasing awakeness, this course of exciting overload leads to extreme exhaustion, and a kind of despairing depression that totally incapacitates.
-At the bottom of the scale of health, 7/6 becomes a worn-out husk, utterly debilitated by drugs, sexual excess, and general overstimulation, and totally incapable of self-care.
+At the bottom of the scale of health, 7/6 becomes a worn-out husk, utterly debilitated, whether by drugs, sexual excess, or general overstimulation, and totally incapable of self-care.
 At every opportunity, every means available is used to provide some escape.
 Without some kind of external help, such a person will ultimately die of excess.

 7/6 wants to be colorful and noticeable, but also entertainingly different.
 Like 4/3s, they want to be distinctive, but they usually lack the aesthetic finesse of the four, so they could combine patterns and colors in ways that might cause fours to cringe.
 Because of the six-wing, they want to be liked, so they are not as far-out as 7/8, but they can still radiate color and excitement.
 The healthier 7/6es do not always dress so loudly, and in fact can be quite subdued.